New Hope Fire

 A: No, we are not able to fill swimming pools.
 We are unable to do so because it is a policy not to fill swimming pools, dunk tanks or even kiddie pools with water from our trucks because the water isn’t for people to play in.
 The water can be stagnant or have sediment in it from staying in the truck, so we cannot use it for people to play in.

-A: The fire station is not always manned for several reasons, but this does not mean that help is not available to respond.
-We may be on another call, at a training, doing equipment maintenance, or simply unable to answer the phone.
+A: While there is staff on duty, the fire station may not be manned for several reasons, but this does not mean that help is not available to respond.
+We may be on another call, at training, doing equipment maintenance, or simply unable to answer the phone.
 All personnel have pagers and radios, and the station has an alarm that alerts them to a call.
 That is why you should always call 911 when there is an emergency.

 A: The fire department is not able to bring a truck or resources to get a cat out of a tree; this is not a true emergency.
 Please note that we will respond to rescue animals in a true emergency.
 We suggest placing food on the ground underneath the tree so that when your cat gets hungry enough, he or she will come down.

-A: The Fire Department sells green reflective address signs for $20 each.
-They can be ordered by calling the Station 1 at (919) 493-1001.
+A: The Fire Department sells green reflective address signs for $25 each.
+They can be ordered by coming by or calling Station 1 at (919) 493-1001.

 A: If you wish to burn outside the city limits, you can receive your burn permit for any legal fires on the North Carolina Forest Service’s website at ncforestservice.gov.